 Pallets: The Kane County Recycling Center Fabyan Pkwy. location will accept wooden and plastic pallets in good condition for reuse.
 There are also multiple pallet vendors and recyclers in the area, some of which will pick up and/or pay for used pallets, though they are usually interested in quantities.
 Examples include:

-Paper: Mixed paper can be recycled in single-stream recycling containers and dumpsters.
+Paper: For new/blank office and art paper, see Art Supplies and Office Supplies, above.
+Mixed paper can be recycled in single-stream recycling containers and dumpsters.
 See the

 Recycling Guidelines page.
 It can also be dropped off at Kane County